avigad/mathematics_in_lean_source/user_repo/README.md

    to fetch it from github.

-3. Navigate to `mathematics_in_lean`, and execute `lake exe cache get` to fetch a compiled version of the library, `mathlib`.
+3. Navigate to `mathematics_in_lean`, and execute `lake exe cache get` to fetch a compiled version of the library, `Mathlib`.

 4. Type `code .` to open the folder in `VS Code`.
 Alternatively, you can run `VS Code` and choose `Open Folder` from the `File` menu.
 Be sure to open the folder `mathematics_in_lean`, not any other folder.

-Opening any Lean file will simultaneously open this book in a VS Code window.
+You can open the book in a side panel in VS Code as follows:

+1. Type ``ctrl-shift-P``.

+2. Type ``Lean 4: Open Documentation View`` in the bar that appears, and then press return.
+(You can press return to select it as soon as it is highlighted in the menu.)

+3. In the window that opens, click on ``Open documentation of current project``.

 Each section in the book has an associated Lean file with examples and exercises.